 With more than thirty years of experience in venture capital, Bob has served as a director of many public and private companies.
 He is a former director of the National Venture Capital Association and President of the New England Venture Capital Association.
-He has been recognized by the prestigious Forbes Midas List and AlwaysOn Venture Capital 100 as one of the top venture capitalists in the industry.
-Bob is a recipient of the HBS Healthcare Alumni Achievement Award.
-He is also a Member of the Harvard Medical School Health Care Policy Advisory Council, a Member of the Council on Foreign Relations and a member of the Massachusetts General Hospital Research Advisory Council.
+He has been recognized by the prestigious Forbes Midas List as one of the top venture capitalists in the industry.
+Bob is Chairman of the Board of Senior Advisors of NaviMed Capital.
+He is also a Member of the Harvard Medical School Health Care Policy Advisory Council, a Member of the Council on Foreign Relations, and a member of the Massachusetts General Hospital Research Advisory Council.
 In 2012, he was elected a fellow of the American Academy of Arts and Sciences.

-Bob earned his M.B.A. from Harvard Business School and an A.B., History from Harvard College.
+Bob earned his M.B.A. from Harvard Business School and an A.B. from Harvard College.

 Smartest business advice ever received?